MattyGWS/HorizonXI-Linux-Installation/README.md

 You may be prompted during one of the steps to do something (either pressing y to say yes to each individual step as you go or pressing a to say yes to all steps as prompted)

-4. open the ProtonQT-Up app you got earlier from the discover store and add version "GE-Proton-42" (this will require you to restart the steam application for it to take effect once you've added this proton version). if you didn't get the app already it's fine just grab it now.
+4. open the ProtonQT-Up app you got earlier from the discover store and add version "GE-Proton-42" (this will require you to restart the steam application for it to take effect once you've added this proton version). if you didn't get the app already it's fine just grab it now;

 ![image](https://github.com/MattyGWS/HorizonXI-Linux-Installation/assets/56587299/9a8009b2-6361-4984-b2cb-8859a3fb03b1)

 5. Open the steam application and, in Library, in the bottom left corner should be a button to add a non-steam game, click the button and click browse and find the launcher (this should be located in `~/horizon-xi/lib/net45/HorizonXI-Launcher.exe` where '~/' is the user's home directory.
 Unless it's a steamdeck install where the user will be "deck" this directory will differ on each machine.). if you can't see it, you may need to change the filter from ".desktop" at the bottom to "all application types" like in my screenshot here;

 ![image](https://github.com/MattyGWS/HorizonXI-Linux-Installation/assets/56587299/ae7711ab-e4d4-4ce8-bda2-c5bfc96965a1)

-6. Now that you've added the launcher, find it in your library in steam and right click>properties, then go to the compatibility tab and choose the GE-proton version from earlier
+6. Now that you've added the launcher, find it in your library in steam and right click>properties, then go to the compatibility tab and choose the GE-proton version from earlier;

 ![image](https://github.com/MattyGWS/HorizonXI-Linux-Installation/assets/56587299/5b1ac9f6-e317-4bd1-98a0-9d68dc5f5bd6)

 7. Launch Horizon like you would any other steam game ! when you have the launcher open you can signup/signin and begin downloading/installing the game!